 If you can’t make it to that time, worry not, there is a possibility of using another route which passes through Gayaza and connects to Kalagi then up to the Nile Bridge.
 Then Getting around Jinja is two-sided, you either rent a car or hire a taxi in Jinja to take you around.

 Leaving alone the attractions, Jinja is full of lodges, guest houses and hotels that offer impeccable services to all travelers who would wish to have some good time within.

-These facilities are scattered around so it up to you to choose your area of interest basing things you want to explore.
-For cool and noise-free stays it is advised to book for accommodation with lodges that are a bit out of the city Centre.
+These facilities are scattered around so it is up to you to choose your area of interest basing things you want to explore.
+For cool and noise-free stays it is advised to book accommodation with lodges that are a bit out of the city Centre.

 Where to eat in Jinja.

 Am pretty sure you won’t fail to get somewhere to go for breakfast, lunch or dinner while in Jinja.

 There are plenty of eateries around and even lodges and hotels feature onsite restaurants meant to cater for those guests who don’t wish to move out.

 Restaurants in Jinja serve both local and international dishes.
 If you love food adventures don’t hesitate to taste Jinja’s delicious dishes.